Recovery and Healing After Gastric Banding (Lap-Band) Surgery

-Gastric Banding (Lap Band) procedure works by limiting how much food you can hold in your stomach.
-Unlike gastric bypass and gastric band surgery, the digestive system is not re-routed, and the stomach is not reduced in size.
+Gastric Banding (Lap-Band) works by limiting how much food you can hold in your stomach.
+Unlike gastric bypass and duodenal switch surgery, the digestive system is not re-routed, and the stomach size is not reduced.
 Instead, a silicone band is placed around a portion of the stomach, creating a small pouch in the stomach without permanently altering it.

 The banding procedure is minimally invasive since it is performed laparoscopically, however, there is still a healing process and recovery time involved.
 You should know what to expect regarding lap band recovery as an important part of your weight loss journey.
+Recovery time is different for everyone, although, on average takes 4 to 6 weeks following the installment of the lap band.
 Make sure that you follow all of the instructions that your physician and surgeon set for you both before and after the procedure.

 Simple mistakes can cause unwanted consequences or slow your recovery time significantly.
-Mexico Bariatric Center® all-inclusive packages include pre-op and post-op support with MBC’s surgeon liaison and nutritionist.
+Mexico Bariatric Center®’s all-inclusive packages include pre-op and post-op support with our surgeon liaison and nutritionist.

-There are a few primary considerations that you need to make following your surgery:
+There are a few primary considerations that you need to make following your gastric banding surgery.

 - Ensure that you are getting enough rest.
 You should not be overdoing it from the moment that you wake up from your operation.
 Your surgeon will give you very specific requirements about how much physical activity you can engage in immediately following your surgery as well as from week to week during the initial weeks of your lap band recovery process.

 - Remember that the first few weeks of your recuperation are going to be the most important.
 During this time, you absolutely must follow all of the directions that your physician gives you to make sure that you are healing properly and thoroughly.
-Follow the diet, the exercise plan and the recovery guidelines that your surgeon sets for you to the letter.
+Follow the diet, physical activity/exercise routine, and the recovery guidelines that your surgeon sets for you to the letter.

-- You will lose an average of 40 percent of your excess body weight during the first year and 10 to 20 percent during the second year.
+- You can lose an average of 40 percent of your excess body weight during the first year and 10 to 20 percent during the second year.

 - Be mindful of communicating often and work closely with your physician and your surgeon during and after the procedure for the best chance of a speedy recovery.
 This means any issues and any questions that come up along the way.
 It is of vital importance that you are in constant communication with your physician during the crucial first few weeks of your recovery so that any issues can be quickly resolved.